 Back at your home base, be sure to give your vehicle a wash—or at least a good hose down—to get rid of any dirt or buildup that has accumulated on and under your vehicle.
-This washdown will also help prevent rusting if you do any overlanding in snowy or wet conditions.
+This will also help prevent rust if you do any overlanding in snowy or wet conditions.
 Be sure to wipe down and shake out all of your gear as well.

 Once your vehicle has been cleaned off, it’s time to do a maintenance check (getting rid of the dirt and grim first will help you notice if anything is wrong or looks damaged).
 Some things I always check after an overlanding trip are the suspension, tire tread, tire pressure, wiper blades, and all fluid levels, including the oil.
-Overlanding can take a lot out of your vehicle—especially your tires.
-If you think you need new tires but aren’t totally sure, you can find a tire dealer on the Toyo Tires website that will help check your tires for you.

 Even though these aren’t the most fun or glamorous parts of overlanding, they are vital for maintaining the longevity of your vehicle so you can get back out there and do it all over again.